vives-devbit/mlops4ecm-workshops/edge-deployment/README.md

 ### Lab 06 – [Distill a Smaller Model](06-knowledge-distillation/)

 Train a small model (MobileNet) using outputs from a larger teacher model (e.g. ResNet).
 Learn how knowledge distillation can compress models while retaining performance — ideal for edge deployment.

+### Lab 07 – Validate Synthetic Data with CLIP Embeddings

+Use CLIP image embeddings to visually compare your real training dataset with the synthetic data.
+This lab helps you assess the quality of your synthetic images by analyzing how closely they align with the original data in embedding space.

 ## 🚀 Goal of the Workshop